Scholastic Lutheran Christology: Communicatio idiomatum

-The Reformed divines adopted the communicatio idiomatum while disagreeing with the Lutheran formulation, especially regarding the genus maiestaticum (although they might approve the first two kinds, at least by way of what Zwingli termed allaiosis, or a rhetorical exchange of one part for another); and they decidedly rejected the third kind, because omnipresence, whether absolute or relative, is inconsistent with the necessary limitation of a human body, as well as with the Scripture facts of Christ's ascension to heaven, and promised return (see Black Rubric).
+The Reformed theologians adopted the communicatio idiomatum while disagreeing with the Lutheran formulation, especially regarding the genus maiestaticum (although they might approve the first two kinds, at least by way of what Zwingli termed allaiosis, or a rhetorical exchange of one part for another); and they decidedly rejected the third kind, because they saw omnipresence, whether absolute or relative, as being inconsistent with the necessary limitation of a human body, as well as with the Scriptural witness of Christ's ascension to heaven and promised return (see Black Rubric).
 The third genus can never be fully carried out, unless the humanity of Christ is also eternalized.
 The attributes, moreover, are not an outside appendix, but inherent qualities of the substance to which they belong, and inseparable from it.
 Hence a communication of attributes would imply a communication or mixture of natures.
 The divine and human natures can indeed hold free and intimate intercourse with each other; but the divine nature can never be transformed into the human, nor the human nature into the divine.
 Christ possessed all the attributes of both natures; but the natures, nevertheless, remain separate and distinct.